daraghhollman/JUPT/dev/developerDocumentation.md

 **Release Checklist**
 * Check if changes made affect the documentation in any ways.
 If so, update the documentation to match.
+* Update `requirements.txt` to match all package requirements.

 ## Architecture